 Do your pets chew?
 If so, do you know what to do about pets choking?
+Both Bravo-Dawg and Shadow-Pup love to chew up inedible objects, no matter how much we supervise.
 Learn how to administer the pet Heimlich to save a life!

-When Karma-Kat came to live with us four years ago, that put lots of cat toys within Magical-Dawg’s reach.
+When Karma-Kat came to live with us, that put lots of cat toys within Magical-Dawg’s reach.
 Seren had never been too keen on such things and she was already nine years old when Magic came as a puppy.
 He loved to swipe Seren’s “sparkle-balls” and ended up with sparkly poop.
 Once Karma’s toys added to the kitty quotient, the big ol’ dog had a field day seeing how many cat toys he could stuff into his jaws.

 Signs of Dog Choking & Cat Choking

 Swallowed objects that are small enough may not pose any problems if they pass out of the body.
 A dog’s interest in cat toys (or even swallow-able pieces of canine toys) can create dangers if cause an intestinal blockage, and hopefully they’ll pass out of his system with no problems.

 But when the object lodges in the throat or windpipe, puppies can become frantic as they try to dislodge it with gagging, retching and coughing.
 That’s when the Heimlich comes in handy.
 They might paw their mouths or rub their face against the ground.
 If the object blocks the airway, choking can kill your pet.

 Even a partial blockage could cause fainting.
 Small balls can stopper the throat like a cork in a wine bottle, in which case you have minutes to save your pet’s life.
 Here’s what you need to do.

 When your pet chokes, restrain your dog or your cat.
 You can’t help him if he’s flailing around.
 He may bite you out of panic when you try to look inside his mouth.